jarlehansen/spectacle-boilerplate/README.md

 git clone https://github.com/jarlehansen/spectacle-boilerplate.git project-name
 ```

 Run the `setup.sh` script.
-It will use the name of the project to update package.json and readme.
+It will run `npm install` and use the name of the project to update package.json and readme.
 It will also remove the `.git` folder and finally delete the setup-script.
 ```
-./setup
+./setup.sh
 ```

 ## Usage